 Long-term replacement planning could identify the need to help cover taxes in the event of a loss due to the death of a key member of the business.
-Including business succession strategies in your overall estate plan can also provide you with the opportunity to maximize return while minimizing estate and transfer taxes.
-Additionally, if you plan to keep the business in the family, planning a tax-efficient transfer may help reduce estate taxes when you pass.

 #3 - To Maximize the Company's Value

 Business valuation as part of succession planning can help you determine the company's current fair market value and decide if it accurately reflects the dollar amount you had in mind.
 If so, your succession plan can help maintain that; if not, a succession plan can help identify ways to bring that value up.
 It also can prevent your business from losing value during a transition in ownership or control, and could be beneficial in helping you recruit top talent by helping you answer questions about the company's stability, values and longevity.